scds/intro-git/lessons/lesson2.md

 After a couple lines of output, your local repository should be synced up with your remote repository!
 You should also be able to see the new commits in `git log`.

 {: .note }
-It's recommended to always pull before making any commits and changes.
+It's recommended to always pull before making any commits or changes.
 This reduces the chance of any nasty merge conflicts, which we won't cover in this module.

 ## Key Points / Summary